azutoolkit/cql/docs/README.md

 Welcome to the CQL (Crystal Query Language) documentation!
 This documentation provides a comprehensive guide to using CQL for type-safe, high-performance ORM and query building in Crystal applications.

+**Note**: This documentation only covers features that have been fully tested in the CQL test suite.
+All examples and functionality described here are verified to work correctly.

 ## Getting Started

 - [Introduction](introduction.md)